zandero/rest.vertx/README.md

 > version 0.8.6 or later

 Rest events are a useful when some additional work/action must be performed based on the response produced.
-For instance we want to send out a registration confirmation e-mail on a 200 response (a successful registration).
+For instance, we want to send out a registration confirmation e-mail on a 200 response (a successful registration).

 Rest events are triggered after the response has been generated, but before the REST has ended.
 One or more events are executed **synchronously** after the REST execution.